According to Litmus, personalization and dynamic content is the number one trend for email design in 2019.

 Testing your email is a very important step to any email campaign.
 It helps you get a fresher perspective and catch mistakes before it’s too late.

-If you want to know more about how GDPR affects US businesses, take a look at this article.
+👉 If you want to know more about how GDPR affects US businesses, download our detailed ebook.

 The put into effect of GDPR had some impact on businesses.
 More than 15% of brands saw their email lists shrink between 10% to 25% in size.